jovan-debian/AI_Security_cameras/README.md

 <!-- Features -->
 ## Key Features 🌟
--**Notifications by telegram**: You can set notifications using telegram API
+- **Notifications by telegram**: You can set notifications using telegram API
 - **User Authentication**: Secure user authentication using Flask and Werkzeug.
 - **Modern UI**: Professionally designed login and signup forms with Tailwind CSS.
 - **Responsive**: Works seamlessly on various screen sizes.